TSheyd/AITH-hack23/README.md

 <a name="sec2"></a>
 ## System requirements

-- Custom Rau filter written in C# requires a .NET runtime, which can be found [here]()
+- Custom Rau filter written in C# requires a .NET framework, which can be found [here](https://dotnet.microsoft.com/en-us/download).
-- Python 3.9+ is recommended
+- Python 3.9+ is recommended, older versions were not tested.
 - Required python packages can be found in requirements.txt.
-Keep in mind that scikit-optimize requires older NumPy versions(~1.23.5)
+Keep in mind that scikit-optimize requires older NumPy versions(~1.23.5).

 <a name="sec3"></a>
 ## Deployment